“Vacations are just what the doctor ordered”

 If work is one of our main causes of stress in life — according to the annual Stress in America survey — why aren’t we taking enough time away from it to unwind?

 Breckenridge is a place that offers countless ways to unwind.
 Whether you want outdoor recreation or total relaxation, it’s a worthy destination to put those vacation days to use.

 “We’re huge proponents of why vacations play a major role in our health,” said Sarah Jo Masseria, manager of Creative Services for Breckenridge Grand Vacations.
 “Vacations are just what the doctor ordered.”

 Nourishing the mind, body and soul

 The American Psychological Association recommends taking time to replenish by “switching off” from work in order to avoid the negative effects of chronic stress and burnout.

 “Don’t let your vacation days go to waste.
 When possible, take time off to relax and unwind, so you come back to work feeling reinvigorated and ready to perform at your best,” recommends the American Psychological Association.
 “When you’re not able to take time off, get a quick boost by turning off your smartphone and focusing your attention on non-work activities for a while.”

-When people come to spend a week in Breckenridge, Wagner said they’re looking for an unforgettable experience.
-Breckenridge Grand Vacations has an Activities department that provides guests with the tools they need to go out and enjoy the mountains, or stay in and get pampered in a spa.
+When people come to spend a week in Breckenridge, Masseria said they’re looking for an unforgettable experience.
+Breckenridge Grand Vacations has activities departments that provide guests with the tools they need to go out and enjoy the mountains, or stay in and get pampered at the spa.

 And for those looking to increase their heart rates a bit more, Breckenridge Grand Vacations’ resorts can arrange hikes, snowmobiling, zip lining, horseback riding, dog sledding and more.